 It means junior casa, senior casa, nursery, pre-kindergarten, or whatever you call those programs/stages you pay to add to your child’s education are nothing more than additional expenses (or maybe not, depending on how you see them or whatever advantages you get from them).

 To further understand The Republic Act No. 10157, we compiled the frequently asked questions from parents below:

 1.)
 What is The Republic Act No. 10157?

 The Republic Act No. 10157, also known as the Kindergarten Education Act, makes kindergarten “the first stage of compulsory and mandatory formal education.”
 DepEd views the institutionalization of kindergarten as a key move in implementing the administration’s flagship K-12 (Kindergarten to 12) program, which extends the basic education cycle from 10 years to 12.

 2.)
 But my child already knows how to read, write, add, subtract, and do calculus.
-His/her skills and knowledge can match that of high school but s/he’s only 4.
-Can we skip Kindergarten and enroll to him/her to Grade 1 already?
+His/her skills and knowledge can match that of high school students but s/he’s only 4.
+Can we skip Kindergarten and enroll him/her in Grade 1 already?

 NO. Even if your child is that of Einstein’s level, s/he still needs to go through Kindergarten before s/he can be admitted to Grade 1.

 3.)
 My child will be 5 years old by August, enrollment is on June (date), can s/he be admitted to Kindergarten or should we wait until next year?

 They must be 5 years old by June, with an extension period until September 30 (if their school year opens in June).
 If their school year opens in August, they must be 5 years old by August 1, with an extension until October 31.